fahdahmed10/Machine-Learning-Tasks/End_to_End Book recommender system/README.md

 ## 💻 Usage

 1. Open your browser and navigate to `http://localhost:8501`
-2. Enter your book preferences or select from available options
-3. Get instant, personalized recommendations
+2. **Select a book** from the dropdown menu that you've enjoyed
+3. Click **"Show Recommendation"** button
-4. Explore similar books based on your interests
+4. Get instant recommendations based on users with similar reading preferences
+5. Explore book covers and details of recommended books

 ## 📁 Project Structure